hannahclauson/health-agreements/attack-plan.md

   - Probably enter ~ a few hundred articles
   - Update homepage callout for companies w articles / articles index page
   - maybe different badge for active / impactful research?
+  - paginate journals / articles as needed (prob need to make articles index subview of comp)
 - Pre-Launch (##est 1/2 day)
   - audit ALL capitalized words to make sure they are used / match whats used in ietf RFCs
   - make sure errors are handled properly